Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Introduction

-The primary contributions of this work are to (1) define data leverage at a high level, (2) provide a framework of potential ``data levers'' and discuss prior work that has advanced our understanding of these levers, (3) outline an initial assessment of strengths and weaknesses of each data lever in the public's ``tool belt'', and (4) highlight how the data leverage concept provides research and policy opportunities.
-Critically, many lines of research have the potential to amplify data leverage, and using data leverage as a lens raises the stakes for the impact of these research areas.
-We pay particular attention to factors that might facilitate the use of data leverage (e.g. policy interventions) or that prevent groups from exerting data leverage (drawing on the literature on "non-use" of technology) \cite{satchell_beyond_2009,wyatt2003non, baumer2013limiting,baumer2015missing,baumer2018socioeconomic,baumer2019all,lampe_users_2013}).
+The contributions of this work are to (1) define data leverage, (2) provide a framework of potential ``data levers'', grounded in prior work that has advanced our understanding of these levers, (3) outline an initial assessment of strengths and weaknesses of each data lever in the public's ``tool belt'', and (4) highlight how data leverage provides important opportunities for research and new policy.
+Critically, research and policy can amplify data leverage and, conversely, using data leverage as a lens can raise the stakes for related research areas and policy discussions.
+We pay particular attention to factors that might facilitate the use of data leverage (e.g. policy interventions) or that block groups from exerting data leverage (drawing on the literature on "non-use" of technology) \cite{satchell_beyond_2009,wyatt2003non, baumer2013limiting,baumer2015missing,baumer2018socioeconomic,baumer2019all,lampe_users_2013}.